The impact of foot-and-mouth disease, and how an outbreak can be prevented

 The boots, clothing and hands of any person who has been in contact with infected animals can spread the disease.

-A range of regulatory measures exist, which help to reduce the risk of any notifiable disease spreading before it is detected (silent spread) and to help with tracing of animals if any incursion was to occur.
+A range of regulatory measures exist, which help to reduce the risk of any notifiable disease spreading before it is detected (silent spread) and to help with tracing of animals if any incursion were to occur.
 These include requirements for cleansing and disinfecting livestock vehicles.
 The Animal Gatherings Order 2010 and its associated licence and biosecurity advice specify requirements to reduce the risk of spread of disease at livestock markets and shows throughout Great Britain.

 Further guidance on disease prevention and biosecurity measures is available on the GOV.UK website.

-The Animal Health Act 1981 (Amendment) Regulations 2005 include a duty to slaughter all susceptible animals, but only on an infected premises.
+The Animal Health Act 1981 (Amendment) Regulations 2005 include a duty to slaughter all susceptible animals, but only on infected premises.
 The Regulations also allow certain exceptions to this duty to slaughter in laboratories, zoos, wildlife parks, rare breeds and separate production units.

-The Foot-and-Mouth Disease (England) Order 2006 sets out the procedures and controls required on suspicion and confirmation of FMD, and provides for the creation of a number of zones providing different levels of control.
+The Foot-and-Mouth Disease (England) Order 2006 sets out the procedures and controls required on suspicion and confirmation of FMD, and allows the creation of a number of zones providing different levels of control.
 The Order also introduces a number of treatments, such as heat treatment (cooking), deboning and maturation that have to be applied to meat and other animal products from an infected area.

 Livestock keepers can stay up to date with the latest FMD developments via the APHA alert subscription service.

-For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.
+For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.

 No major changes.

-Last reviewed / updated: December 2022
+Last reviewed / updated: June 2024

 Key legislation